tsunami416604/azure-docs.hu-hu/articles/azure-resource-manager/deployment-manager-tutorial.md

         ```

 > [!IMPORTANT]
 > A topológiasablon és a bevezetési sablon egyes paraméterei közösek.
 Ezeknek a paramétereknek egyező értékekkel kell rendelkezniük.
-Ezek a paraméterek a következők: **projektnév**, **azureResourceLocation**és **artifactSourceSASLocation** (a jelen oktatóanyagban ugyanazt a Storage-fiókot használják).
+These parameters are: **projectName**, **azureResourceLocation**, and **artifactSourceSASLocation** (both artifact sources share the same storage account in this tutorial).

 ## <a name="deploy-the-templates"></a>A sablonok üzembe helyezése